sbcshop/Pico-4G-Expansion/README.md

 <img src = "https://github.com/sbcshop/Pico-4G-Expansion/blob/main/img1.jpg" />

-First turn on the module by pressing the power button for three second, button is in the module as you see in the image
+First turn on the module by pressing the power button for three second, button is in the module as you see in the image.
+Then open any terminal which has AT command facility. for example download XCTU software